eleemosynator/writeups/flare-on-6/12 - help/readme.md

 Now we've mapped out the core functionality in the driver and its payload dll (backdoor) and gained a basic understanding of the command codes of the core implant.
 But there is one thing that doesn't add
-up: The backdoor does implement any encryption, but the command packets we see on the wire are encrypted.
+up: The backdoor does not implement any encryption, but the command packets we see on the wire are encrypted.
-It's possible that the driver comes with a 'vanilla' backdoor that deals with cleartext, but later downloads a more advanced version that implements the (relatively simple) encryption we saw on the wire.
+It is possible that the driver comes with a 'vanilla' backdoor that deals with cleartext, but later downloads a more advanced version that implements the (relatively simple) encryption we saw on the wire.
 We suspect that the driver keeps dormant plugins encrypted, but the backdoor listener has to be in cleartext while it's still listening, therefore we should be able to locate it.
 As we've already created a [Yara] signature